Vanguard vs. Charles Schwab: Highlights

 Margin

-Schwab’s margin rates range from 11.825% to 10.075%.
-Schwab is the only firm that shows margin requirements for entered symbols in its platform and supports option spread trading.
-Short selling is available at both brokers.
+Schwab’s tiered system ranges from 11.825% to 10.075%.
+Only Schwab displays margin requirements for entered ticker symbols on its software, and Schwab has much stronger tools for advanced options trading.
+Short selling is possible at either firm.

 Winner: Small advantage to Schwab